Yapen Islands Regency: Administrative districts

-Kepulauan Ambai District consists of 17 islands; Yapen Barat District includes 20 offshore islands, while Angkaisera District includes three offshore islands and Wonawa District includes five offshore islands.
+Kepulauan Ambai District consists of 35 islands (including Nusawani District); Yapen Barat District includes 20 small offshore islands, while Poom District includes five small offshore islands and Wonawa District includes 37 small offshore islands.

-(a) the 2010 figure for Pulau Kurudu District is included in that for Yapen Timur District, from which it was split. (b) including 3 kelurahan - Serui Jaya, Serui Kota and Tarau.
+(a) the 2010 figure for Pulau Kurudu District is included in that for Yapen Timur District, from which it was split.

+(b) effectively Saweru Island (Pulau Saweru) and some smaller islands to the south; the 2010 and 2020 figures for Nusawani District are included in those for Kepulauan Ambai District, from which it was split.

-(c) including 1 kelurahan (the district centre). (d) the 2010 figure for Pulau Yerui District is included in that for Yapen Barat District, from which it was split.
+(c) the 2010 figure for Yawakukat District is included in that for Angkaisera District, from which it was split.

+(d) including three kelurahan - Serui Jaya, Serui Kota and Tarau.

-(e) the 2010 figure for Aotaurei District is included in that for Yapen Selatan District, from which it was split.
+(e) the 2010 figure for Anataurei District is included in that for Yapen Selatan District, from which it was split.

+(f) including one kelurahan (the district centre as referenced).

-(f) the 2010 figure for Yawakukat District is included in that for Angkaisera District, from which it was split.
+(g) the 2010 figure for Pulau Yerui District is included in that for Yapen Barat District, from which it was split.

 Climate

 Serui has a tropical rainforest climate (Af) with heavy rainfall year-round.